-Beta readers or members of a writing group may or may not know what they’re talking about, depending on their background and experience, and may not be able to distance themselves from their personal prejudices enough to provide helpful input.
+Beta readers or members of a writing group may or may not know what they’re talking about, depending on their background and experience, and may not distance themselves from their personal prejudices enough to provide helpful input.

-Even friends and family may go no further than ‘it’s great!’ when asked to comment, which can feel like they’re really saying ‘it’s terrible, what were you thinking!’ or ‘I haven’t read it, or they have and think it’s terrible but don’t want to hurt your feelings.
+Even friends and family may go no further than ‘it’s great!’ when asked to comment, which can feel like they’re really saying they haven’t read it, or they have and think it’s terrible but don’t want to hurt your feelings.

-The other side of this coin is that with actual feedback comes the inevitable realisation that your work, the baby you have slaved over creating, isn’t already perfect and may have been received differently than your intention.
-Some authors can handle this idea, and are willing to incorporate feedback into their revisions.
-Others can’t.
-(Guess which ones produce better books in the end.)
+The other side of this coin is that with actual feedback comes the inevitable realisation that your work, the baby you have slaved over creating, isn’t already perfect, and your readers may have had a different experience than you intended.

 When an author works with an editor, depending on what level of editing they are receiving, there will be different types of response.

-Feedback that falls on the more objective side includes corrections to the author’s use of punctuation, capitalisation, word choice or the many other matters with which reference books, such as the Oxford English Dictionary, Hart’s Rules or the Chicago Manual of Style, will deal.
-These corrections will usually come out of a proofread or copyedit, and unlike other types of editing many of the corrections can be supported by reference to an outside authority.
+Feedback that falls on the more objective side includes corrections to the author’s use of punctuation, capitalisation, word choice or the many other matters with which dictionaries, or style guides like New Hart’s Rules, will deal.
+These corrections will usually come out of a proofread or copy edit and, unlike other types of editing, many of the corrections can be supported by reference to an outside authority.

 More subjective feedback will be part of a manuscript assessment, developmental edit or substantive edit.
-This is most commonly where the author’s feelings can run high, where the author is most likely to disagree, and that is because of that subjectivity.
-Ideas about how exactly to improve the text are more abstract.
-Some may be borrowed from other authors or editors who have written books or given interviews about their craft, but still those ideas may not be ‘the answer’.
-As such, it’s unhelpful for either side to approach a disagreement during this type of editing with an attitude that a particular way is necessarily ‘right’ as that argument is very difficult to resolve to a satisfactory degree.
+This is where the author’s feelings can run high, where the author is most likely to disagree, and that is because of that subjectivity.
+Ideas about how to improve the text are more abstract.
+Some may be borrowed from other authors or editors who have written books or given interviews about their craft, but still those ideas may not be the answer.
+As such, it’s unhelpful for either side to approach a disagreement during this type of editing with an attitude that a particular way is necessarily ‘right’, as that argument is very difficult to resolve satisfactorily.

 However, there are a few things it is wise for an author to remember.